tanannis/pet-a-pet/README.md

 ## Summary

-A 3-day solo project: Pet-A-Pet is a "Tinder clone" social networking app for pet lovers who love to browse pet photos and express their love to the pets.
+A 3-day solo project: Pet-A-Pet is a "Tinder clone" front end mini-app for pet lovers who love to browse pet photos and express their love to the pets.
 App demo: https://youtu.be/Kt1nvN2bo0c

 ## Screenshots